 The problem nominating an Agent in your Will is that in NJ you cannot probate your Will until ten days after a person has died.
 Thus, the Will may not get read until after the funeral arrangements have been made.
 The Form solves this problem by instructing that copies should immediately be given to relevant people such as the named Funeral Representative, the funeral home, cemetery or crematory, family members, estate attorney, etc. (I have heard that many funeral parlors will rely on an unprobated Will, but if the family fights about it, they will not want to get involved.)

 Since the law is new though, I am unaware if the form will be accepted outside of New Jersey.
 Accordingly, if you are thinking to move outside of New Jersey, you may wish to still add your provisions into your Will.

 What happens if you don’t name a Funeral Representative?

 If you don’t name a Funeral Representative, state laws dictate who controls how your remains will be disposed of.
-In New Jersey, unless a court dictates otherwise, the order for who has control is as follows:
+In New Jersey, this is the order for who has control is as follows: